Dicelette/i18n/en/docusaurus-plugin-content-docs/current/admin/model/index.md

 - **Basic Critical**, which are tied to natural dice rolls and can be configured as critical successes or critical failures.
 - **Custom Critical**, which can apply to natural dice rolls or total results.

-In both cases, critical are only active with the `/dbroll` command and allow a special message to be displayed depending on the result.
+In both cases, by default, critical are only active with the `/dbroll` command and allow a special message to be displayed depending on the result.

 ### Basic Critical